|

 This book is intended for anyone interested in general rocketry, and covers a broad base of topics.
 The fundamentals of rocket design are explained, which is then applied to basic model rocketry, as well as more advanced rocketry including HPR and amateur experimental rocketry.
 Also discussed are concepts such as staging and clustering, launch pads, payloads, experiments, telemetry and alternative rockets.
 Although intended primarily for those who are new to hobby rocketry, this skillfully written book is enjoyable to read even for those who are at a more advanced stage of the hobby.

-Well researched treatise on this propellant, covering theoretical analysis, preparation and rocket construction, as well as engine testing.
+A well-researched treatise on this propellant, covering theoretical analysis, preparation and rocket construction, as well as engine testing.

 Available for ordering through the VRO website